 I've never been much of a fan of scenic flights.
 They are too noisy and too far removed from the action, with the window glass separating me from the real thing.

 I prefer to see things on the ground where I can touch and hear and smell them, where I can experience them.

 The photos below document a surprise birthday present I gave my mother who was visiting from Germany.
-Stuart picked us up at my place (in Kununurra), and until we arrived at the air strip she had no idea of what I had in store for her...
+Stuart picked us up at my place (in Kununurra), and until we arrived at the air strip my mother had no idea of what I had in store for her...

 This is it!
-It's called a gyrocopter.
-It's best described as a double seat with three wheels, a lawn mower motor (not really, Stu hates it when I say that...) plus a fuel tank strapped to the back rest and a propeller above your head.
+This machine is called a gyrocopter.
+It's best described as a double seat with three wheels, a lawn mower motor (not really, Stu hates it when I say that), plus a fuel tank strapped to the back rest and a propeller above your head.

-Stuart explained that the motor had actually been manufactured by Fiat, her favourite European car maker (she's never driven anything else).
+Stuart explained that the motor had been manufactured by Fiat, her favourite European car maker.
+She's never driven anything else.
 That dispersed her last lingering doubts...

-Yes, it does really fly.
+It really does fly!
 And it makes you feel like you're really flying.
 It will take some getting used to as there is no floor underneath you and no walls around you.
 You are also a lot closer to the ground than a plane would be.

 The view is amazing, the whole experience is amazing and exhilarating.
 It doesn't compare to anything you have previously experienced in terms of scenic flights.